Lose some, win some

 Hims Weight Loss Injections

-• Ozempic.
+• Ozempic®.
 You’ve probably heard of Ozempic.
-It’s approved by the U.S. Food and Drug Administration (FDA) to treat type 2 diabetes, but it’s regularly prescribed off-label for weight loss.
-This weekly injection reduces appetite, slows digestion, and helps you feel fuller.
+It’s FDA-approved to treat type 2 diabetes, but it’s regularly prescribed off-label for weight loss.

 Your plan can be adjusted down the line as needed.

-Found Weight Loss Drugs
+Found Weight Loss Medications

 Found also offers access to injectable and oral weight loss medications.